 Currently Associate Professor of Violin at Lawrence University, Samantha served as Associate Concertmaster of the Milwaukee Symphony Orchestra from 1999-2008.
 She received a high-school diploma from the Interlochen Arts Academy and Bachelor of Music, Master of Music, and Performer’s Certificate degrees from the Eastman School of Music.
 She also holds a doctorate in violin performance and music theory from the University of Connecticut.

 As a soloist, Samantha has performed with the Milwaukee Symphony Orchestra, Raleigh Symphony, Idaho State Civic Symphony, Hartford Symphony, and the United States Coast Guard Band.
 She is a host of Lawrence University “Live from the Conservatory” intermission interviews and received the 2012 “Excellence in Teaching: Young Teacher Award” from Lawrence University.

 Kari Gordon, Director, Children’s Music Camp

-Kari Sena Gordon has been a music educator teaching choral music, general music, and musical theatre, for 34 years, in public school, church, and community settings.
-She has taught levels from Pre-Kindergarten through 12th grade at Southern Door Schools in Brussels, WI, Tippecanoe School Corporation, Lafayette, IN, and Kenosha Unified Schools, Kenosha, WI.
+Kari Sena Gordon has been a music educator teaching choral music, general music, and musical theatre for 36 years, in public school, church, and community settings.
+She has taught levels from pre-kindergarten through 12th grade at Southern Door Schools in Brussels, WI., Tippecanoe School Corporation in Lafayette, IN., and Kenosha United Schools in Kenosha, WI.
 She is also the director of Washington Island’s Scandinavian Festival and has done choreography for Island Players.
-In 1994, she led a group of dancers, representing Norway, in performance for the Opening Ceremonies of the World Cup Soccer Tournament in Chicago.
+In 1994, she led a group of dancers, representing Norway, in performance for the opening ceremonies of the World Cup Soccer Tournament in Chicago.
 A graduate of Luther College, she has also studied Scandinavian folk music and dance in both Norway and Sweden.